 The LAUSD Magnet program is a voluntary integration program.
 From kindergarten through 12th grade, Magnet students pursue academic interests in special environments for learning.
 Each Magnet school offers a subject specialty or special teaching approaches.
 Magnet students are selected randomly by computer based on LAUSD and court-approved guidelines, ethnic balance, and available space in each program.

 As of Fall 2014 there were 198 Magnet schools in LAUSD, 36 of them for Gifted/High Ability/Highly Gifted students across all grade levels.

 The LAUSD Permits With Transportation (PWT) program provides Magnet students with the necessary transportation.

 Consider attending the annual Choices Fair, where LAUSD invites parents to learn about magnet schools and the magnet program.

 You can learn about the many Magnet Schools choices at the annual Magnet Fair.

 Our area is served by the Educational Service Center West, which scheduled two Magnet Fairs:

 October 15November 5, 2015, 5:00 to 8:00pm, Los Angeles Center for Enriched Studies (LACES)

 - High School Magnet Fair: Thursday October 8, 2015, 6:00 to 8:00pm, Crenshaw High School

-The Palms Magnet was repeatedly designated as a Model of Excellence by LAUSD.
-This was the top category.
+The Palms Magnet has been repeatedly designated as a Model of Excellence by LAUSD.
+This is the top category.